 After pressing, allow the DTF print to cool before peeling back the carrier sheet.
 You can speed up the cooling process by rubbing a DTF Cooling Block over the surface.

 When the design is cool, peel back the carrier sheet in a continuous motion.
+If you notice some places not adhering, put the carrier sheet back on a press for a few seconds longer, cool, and try again.

-Step 5 – Post press the transfer
+Step 5 – Post-press the transfer

+With the carrier sheet removed, cover the print with a Teflon sheet or a piece of parchment paper.
 Press again for the recommended time and temperature.
-This second press will finish the adhesion of the print and really get it into the fibers of the shirt!
+This second press will finish the adhesion of the print and get it into the fibers of the pillowcase!

-This pillow cover is complete!
-Yes just that quickly we have a cute pillow!
-That is why I love this product DTF transfers y’all.
 I did want to talk a bit about a few of the other things I made as well.
-You see these are great for apparel, home decor, tote bags and more!
+You see, these DTF transfers are great for apparel, home decor, tote bags, and more!
 So, I couldn’t stop with just two projects.
-For my next two designs, I actually cut the DTF transfers into pieces.
+For my next two designs, I cut the DTF transfers into pieces.
 This gives you even more options for using them on smaller projects.

 I even added a few of these transfers to paper to make a banner.
 My tip when working with paper is to trim the liner close to the design all the way around.
-Otherwise I found that I had a slight staining on my paper.
+Otherwise, I found that I had a slight staining on my paper.

 Tips for working with DTF Transfers